zgeaw/type-script-loader/README_EN.md

 #### errorFormatter _((message: ErrorInfo, colors: boolean) => string) (default=undefined)_

-By default type-script-loader formats TypeScript compiler output for an error or a warning in the style:
+By default typescript-loader-webpack formats TypeScript compiler output for an error or a warning in the style:

 ```
 [tsl] ERROR in myFile.ts(3,14)